rogerdahl/clemote/README.md

 This app reads button presses from a remote control, sends commands to the Clementine Player, deletes and renames files, and updates song ratings.

-The app controls Clementine via DBUS.
+The app controls Clementine via D-Bus.
 File and tag operations are performed directly, after which the Clementine library is synchronized in order to make the changes visible.

 **Warning: The RECORD button immediately deletes the currently playing file from disk.**